edgedb/edgedb/docs/edgeql/funcops/array.rst

         {[1]}

-    Referencing an array slice beyond the array boundaries will result in an empty array (unlike the direct reference to a specific index):
+    Referencing an array slice beyond the array boundaries will result in an empty array (unlike a direct reference to a specific index):

     .. code-block:: edgeql-repl